 After my father’s research visa ended, he applied for political asylum and was denied.
 He and my pregnant mother received the news that he would be sent back to South Vietnam, where he would surely await punishment.
 Senators Bill Brock and Howard Baker of Tennessee intervened on his behalf, and in December 1973, my parents welcomed my brother, Michael, into the world, with my father now established as a permanent alien resident of the United States.

 The rest of my family did not fare as well.
-With the fall of Saigon in 1975, my oldest uncle, Ba, was imprisoned for five years in a re-education camp, punished for being a captain in the ARVN and the assistant to the chief of Gia Dinh province.
+With the fall of Saigon in 1975, my oldest uncle, Ba, was imprisoned for six years in a re-education camp, punished for being a captain in the ARVN and the assistant to the chief of Gia Dinh province.
 Another uncle, Bay, was imprisoned for years as well, simply for being a math teacher at a local Saigon high school.
 One of my oldest cousins was sent to fight in Cambodia; his parents were informed of his death and burial in a mass grave two years later.
 My grandfather now couldn’t get insulin for his diabetes because he would not swear allegiance to the communist party.
 My parents, in Boston and then Columbia, South Carolina, sent valuable items to him to sell on the black market so he could get his medications.
 My father, as my mother tells me, could do little to help them get to the United States as he still wasn’t a citizen and my mother was not considered their immediate family.
 It baffled him, seeing as the Vietnamese have no concept of in-laws within family; in-laws are considered second family, just as important as the first.